VinCramer/UMLCreator/README.md

 - Removing classes and interfaces
 - Displaying inheritance
 - Resizing classes and interfaces
-- Adding a grid to the background
-- Ability to snap to aforementioned grid
 - Adding and editing variables and methods such as the visibility and if they are static
 - Zooming in and out